-Yes, it sounds crazy, considering if you’re like me, you didn’t even have flip phone on a network until you were 16, but times are a’changing and they actually make tablets specifically for children.
+Yes, it sounds crazy, considering if you’re like me, you didn’t even have flip phone on an actual network until you were 16, but times are a’changing and they actually make tablets specifically for children.
 These products have so many pros and cons and it can be difficult to navigate the waters of deciding whether or not to jump in and get one.

-Today, I’m sharing with you an extensive list on the pros and cons of a tablet for a toddler, what to think about when buying a tablet for a toddler, and an Amazon Fire Kids review – the tablet we ended up getting Ryan.
-When reading this, please remember that I am not a pediatrician, and expert on screens or tablets, or a techie geek.
+Today, I’m sharing with you an extensive list on the pros and cons of a tablet for a toddler, what to think about when buying a tablet for a toddler, and an Amazon Fire Kids review – the tablet we ended up getting for our kids.
+When reading this, please remember that I am not a pediatrician, an expert on screens or tablets, or a techie geek.
 This guide is simply that – a guide meant to help parents in a similar position I found myself – trying to figure out if a tablet for a toddler is the right choice for THEIR child.